hth313/OS4/doc/semimerged.rst

-When you single step a semi-merged instruction in run mode (to execute the program step by step), it works properly, but visual feedback of the instruction when the ``SST`` key is pressed and held, is just the bare instruction without any postfix operand.
+When you single step a semi-merged instruction in run mode (to execute the program step by step), it works properly, but visual feedback of the instruction when the ``SST`` key is pressed and held is just the bare instruction without any postfix operand.

 Dual operand functions